'Even my wife doesn't scold me as much as LG sahib': Kejriwal asks Saxena to 'chill a bit' | Politics

 - India

-With his government at loggerheads with Delhi Lieutenant Governor V K Saxena over multiple issues, Chief Minister Arvind Kejriwal on Thursday said even his wife does not ''scold'' him as much as the LG.
+With his government at loggerheads with Delhi Lieutenant Governor V K Saxena over multiple issues, Chief Minister Arvind Kejriwal on Thursday said even his wife does not ''scold'' him as much as the LG, and asked him to ''chill''.

 The AAP supremo, tongue firmly in cheek, said in a tweet he has not received as many ''love letters'' from his wife ''in the entire life'' as he has from the LG in just six months.

-Saxena had termed their absence ''unacceptable'' and ''appalling'', saying such events call for ''commemoration of much beyond the issuing of symbolic advertisements in newspapers that your government very promptly did''.

-Last week, Saxena had written to Kejriwal to expedite permissions for felling of trees, citing the delay in infrastructure projects.
+Last week, Saxena had also written to Kejriwal to expedite permissions for felling of trees, citing delay in infrastructure projects.

-The AAP has been alleging LG's actions were politically motivated and that he has been working at the behest of the BJP-led central government.
+The Aam Aadmi Party has been alleging that LG's actions were politically motivated and that he has been working at the behest of the BJP-led central government.

+Soon after the CM's tweet, BJP MP Manoj Tiwari attacked him over his language and said it showed his ''mental level''.

+Other BJP leaders, including west Delhi MP Parvesh Sahib Singh Verma and Kapil Mishra, also hit out at the chief minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)